platformsh/platformsh-docs/docs/src/development/sanitize-db/postgresql.md

 Otherwise you may lose most or even all of the relevant data stored in your database.

 First, take a [database dump](/add-services/postgresql#exporting-data) of your development environment.
-You won't alter your production data.
-This is just a safety precaution.
+This is just a safety precaution -- production data is not altered.
 To get a database dump, run: `platform db:dump -e <DEVELOPMENT_ENVIRONMENT_NAME>`.

 {{< codetabs >}}
 +++
 title=Manually
-file=none
-highlight=false
 +++

 Assumptions:

-- `users` is the table where all of your PII is stored in the `staging` development database.
+- `users` is the table where all of your PII (Personally Identifiable Information) is stored in the `staging` development database.
 - `staging` is an exact copy of your production database.

 1. Connect to the `staging` database by running `platform sql -e staging`.
-1. Display all fields from your `users` table, to select which ones need to be redacted.
+2. Display all fields from your `users` table, to select which ones need to be redacted.
    Run the following query:

    ```sql